What ADHD has to do with stress

 “Activation of the stress system stimulates arousal and suppresses sleep; conversely, sleep loss is associated with the inhibition of the stress system.”3

-According to our understanding, ADHD symptoms are caused in the same way as (the corresponding) symptoms of severe chronic stress: by an (action) deficiency of dopamine and noradrenaline in certain brain regions, primarily the dlPFC and the striatum.8 Nevertheless, ADHD is different from chronic stress, because ADHD remains even when the stressor leaves.
+As we understand it, ADHD symptoms are caused in the same way as (the corresponding) symptoms of severe chronic stress: by an (action) deficiency of dopamine and noradrenaline in certain brain regions, primarily the dlPFC and the striatum.8 (Of course, the abbreviation to reduced dopamine and noradrenaline levels in the PFC and striatum is a simplification.
+Nevertheless, these are probably the most important factors)

 ADHD can arise from several interacting factors: